 1215 AD: Signing of the Magna Carta

 Richard de Clare (not the same one as arrived with William in 1066 - he would have been a bit old by now) and his son, Gilbert, were both participants at the signing of the Magna Carta at Runnymede on the 15th June 1215.

-They were also appointed under Article 61 of the Charter to a council made up of 25 barons to ensure that the King (John) complied with the conditions of the document.
+These two were also appointed under Article 61 of the Charter to a council made up of 25 barons to ensure that the King (John) complied with the conditions of the document.
 Richard is shown as "first on the list" of the Barons; somewhat fanciful pictures of the signing ceremony (there weren't any pictures at the time of course) also often show a person with their shield prominently displayed - these depict the arms of the de Clare family.

 Roger the Hermit lived in a small room (a cell) inside Bletchingley Church.
 There is a small window, known as a Hermit’s Squint, built into the south wall of the church – as Uvedale Lambert has pointed out “... at least the Bletchingley hermit had the sense to choose the sunny side, and not the north side...”.
 The window allowed people to talk to Roger in order to make confessions and to ask for his advice on matters.
 He could also watch the sanctuary light inside the church by night and day.